Frequently Asked Questions About Christianity, Answered Honestly!

 We cannot continue to offer sacrifices, observe Old Covenant feasts, and eat unleavened bread of Passover "as if" doing this is of some New Testament significance.
 A man who looks forward to the true by observing the shadow until it comes, does not then return to the shadow "after" the true has arrived.
 That is fundamentally flawed rationale and logic that is contrary to the Biblical motif.

 Moreover, observing the Old Covenant Passover would negate the Lord's Supper "as if" it is a sign of some different fulfillment.
 Because these people have the erroneous idea that the Lord's supper gives a new or different meaning to the ancient Passover feast of bread.
 The truth is, The Lord's Supper "is" the New Testament Passover observance of eating unleavened bread, which is Christ.
 Why do we think Christ instituted it on the Passover?
 Did we not just read that Christ was our Passover?
 How could anyone think there should now be two observances of Christ's broken body?
 The Passover was a glorious ceremony picturing Christ's atonement for His people.
 The Jewish Passover transitioning into the Eucharist or Christian communion is the only doctrine that makes sense "Biblically."
 That is to say, if we are truly professing Christians who are under authority of the Word of God.
 And it's not insignificant to this issue that the Jewish people celebrate Passover looking forward to the deliverance of their Christ, as if He has not come.
 Indeed, they reject the Christian idea that Christ is the prophesied Messiah.
-We believe that He came and He fulfilled all of the Old Testament promises and prophecies (2nd Corinthians 1:20).
 Christians (Messianic or otherwise) should never join them in Passover feasts, as Christians know Christ has already fulfilled the feast and "become" our Passover.
-All Christians are led by the Holy Spirit, and "of God" should know better.
+Being led by the Holy Spirit, they "of God" should know better!

-First, Christianity has New Covenant rite and observance that commemorate the sacrifice of the Passover Lamb.
-If we celebrated Old Covenant festivals and practices, these observances would put us under the same Old Covenant laws and beliefs that those festivals and practices clearly "signified."
+First, Christianity has New Covenant rites and observances that commemorate the sacrifice of the Passover Lamb.
+If we celebrated Old Covenant festivals and practices, these observances would put us under the same Old Covenant laws and beliefs that those festivals and practices clearly "signify."
 Namely, a first coming of Messiah to restore all things and break the reliance upon works of the law by the nation Israel.

 Second, Christians don't celebrate the Jewish Passover for the same reason that they don't keep the Saturday Sabbath, do not observe Old Testament unclean meats, do not sacrifice Lambs or oxen, and do not hold to laws against mixing two different types of thread in a garment.
 Because these ceremonial laws were patterns for spiritual truths, and when Christ finished His work on the cross, the Old dispensation was over.
 The feasts were "completed" or "fulfilled" in Christ so that it would be unbiblical for us to turn again to the bondage of the law.